christopherhaney/christopherhaney.github.io/posts/dlss.md

 <center><em>Connor from Detroit: Become Human (2018).
 Note the realistic textures of his suit and tie.</em></center>
 <br>

 The prettier a game looks, the more difficult it is for the **graphics processing unit** (or **GPU**) to render the game at a high **frame rate** and **resolution**.
 Frame rate, or **frames per second (FPS)**, is the number of images per second that the GPU can send to a **display**, such as a computer monitor or television.
-The more images per second, the smoother the experience for the player. **Resolution** is the number of distinct pixels on a display.
-The more pixels there are the clearer the display looks, but as a result images become more complicated to render.
-This means higher frame rates become much more difficult to achieve for the GPU.
+The more images per second the smoother the player experiences the game. **Resolution** is the number of distinct pixels on a display.
+The more pixels there are the clearer the display appears, but as a result images become more complicated to render.
+This means higher frame rates become much more difficult for the GPU to render.

 If a game strictly prioritizes graphics the GPU might not be able to render the game quickly enough.
 This can make the display look more like a PowerPoint than a live, interactive experience.
 Observe below how choppy 15 FPS looks compared to 30 FPS and especially 60 FPS.
 Could you imagine playing a video game or watching a movie that looked like it was stuttering the whole time?